mtougeron/k8s-pvc-tagger/README.md

 If not specified `--cloud aws` is the default mode.

-> NOTE: GCP labels have constraints that do not match the contraints allowed by Kubernetes labels.
+> NOTE: GCP labels have constraints that do not match the constraints allowed by Kubernetes labels.
 When running in GCP mode labels will be modified to fit GCP's constraints, if necessary.
 The main difference is `.` and `/` are not allowed, so a label such as `dom.tld/key` will be converted to `dom-tld_key`.

 ### Installation